knative/serving/pkg/autoscaler/ROADMAP.md

 ## Areas of Interest and Requirements

 1. **Correctness**.
 When scaling from 0-to-1, 1-to-N and back down, error rates must not increase.
 We must have visibility of correctness over time at small and large scales.
 2. **Performance**.
-When scaling from 1-to-N and back down, autoscaling must maintain reasonable latency and cost.
+When scaling from 1-to-N and back down, autoscaling must maintain reasonable latency.
 The Elafros implementation of autoscaling must be competitive in its ability to serve variable load.
-And, to a lesser degree, match cost to the load.
 3. **Scale to zero**.
 Idle ([Reserve](README.md#behavior)) Revisions must cost nothing.
 Reserve Revisions must serve the first request in 1 second or less.
 4. **Development**.
 Autoscaler development must follow a clear roadmap.
 Getting started as a developer must be easy and the team must scale horizontally.